Rickey Smiley

 Broderick Dornell "Rickey" Smiley (born August 10, 1968) is an American stand-up comedian, television host, actor, and radio personality known for his prank phone calls.
 The calls feature Smiley disguising his voice carrying a conversation with the recipient of the call.
-He is the host of the nationally syndicated Rickey Smiley Morning Show based in Dallas from its flagship affiliate KZMJ "Majic 94.5".
+He is the host of the nationally syndicated Rickey Smiley Morning Show based in Atlanta from its flagship affiliate WHTA "Hot 107.9".
 He starred in a sitcom, The Rickey Smiley Show, which aired on TV One.
-He is also a featured columnist on the Fox-produced tabloid nationally-syndicated TV show Dish Nation.
+He was also a featured columnist on the Fox-produced tabloid nationally-syndicated TV show Dish Nation.
 In 2015, Smiley appears on Rickey Smiley For Real, a reality television series about his life.

 Career

 Smiley appeared as the host of the 2000 season of BET's ComicView program.
 He has appeared on Showtime at the Apollo, HBO's Def Comedy Jam, HBO's Snaps, The Nashville Network, Uptown Comedy Club, and Comic Escape.
 His original comedy routines often feature the role-play of fictional characters such as "Bernice Jenkins" (also known as Granny Swims, Ms. Johnson or Mrs. Francis), "Lil' Daryl", "Rusty Dale", and "Beauford".
 Bernice Jenkins has a grandson named Rufus who's a stereotype of the modern-day "Gangsta".
 Rufus is in two routines, in "Two Of My Toes Fell Off" and another prank phone call where Smiley calls a pharmacy.

 Smiley became the morning show personality for radio station KBFB in Dallas in April 2004.
 The show features the trademark prank calls as well as news, information, and the latest hip hop music.
 In 2008, he signed a deal with Syndication One (a syndicated radio division of Radio One) to take the show nationwide and The Rickey Smiley Morning Show is now heard on a number of mainstream urban and urban adult contemporary radio stations.
 Syndication One merged with Reach Media in 2013.

 He has released several humorous songs based on the bits such as "Roll Tide" featuring his redneck character Buford, and "We Miss Robert", based on a routine in which a friend of a deceased drug dealer performs a rap song called "We Miss Robert" at the funeral, which is actually a song about a woman and performed in hopes of landing a record deal.
 He had a starring role in Ice Cube's Friday After Next.
 He also appeared in All About the Benjamins as an informant of Ice Cube's character, Snitch Mitch.
 The performance can be viewed in a deleted scene in the special features of the DVD.
 Smiley released a book in 2017, Stand by Your Truth: And Then Run for Your Life.